 Surgery is not inevitable if you have knee arthritis.
 It is one of the many options you have available but many people choose it too early.
 This is because they aren’t aware there are any alternatives to knee replacement surgery.

 Surgery for knee arthritis comes with risks that many want to avoid.
 Here’s more on how to decide if surgery is right for you.

-The best knee arthritis treatment without surgery includes appropriate exercise therapy, fueling your body with the right food, and changing the way we think about our pain.
+The best knee arthritis treatment without surgery includes appropriate exercise therapy, fueling your body with the right food, and changing the way you think about your pain.
 These options are equally as effective for most people and have the possibility to bring life changing pain relief to those with knee arthritis.

 Here are the best options for treatment of arthritis in knee without surgery, let’s discuss these.

-For example, squatting is usually a painful movement but helps to build up our leg muscles.
-If our hips muscles have strength deficits or if our squat form is not correct- our joints will stay mad at us whenever we try to do them.
+For example, squatting is usually a painful movement but it does help to build up your leg muscles.
+If your hip muscles have strength deficits or if your squat form is not correct- your joints will stay mad at you whenever you do them.

 Appropriate exercise therapy is key.

 Arthritis pain that you’re experiencing can be significantly affected by what you eat.
 In order to take control of treatment of your knee arthritis without surgery, it is important we look at our food choices.
 Here is a list of the BEST anti-inflammatory foods you should be eating.

 Do you eat lots of sugary treats?

 Processed sugar or high fructose corn syrup (candy, pastries, cakes, cookies, all the good stuff) can increase inflammation.
 Think of everything in moderation.
 If you have a sweet tooth, make it a goal of yours to decrease your intake on 1-2 days, then 3-4, progressing to moderation!
 It doesn’t have to be cold turkey.